library(tidyverse)

 <int>

-and to index our data we use'Databel - Data'[variable]
+1 6687- in powerbi our dataframe is Databel - Dataand to index our data we use'Databel - Data'[variable]

 to find the number of rows we use

-to find the number of UNIQUE customers we use
+Number of Customers = COUNT('Databel - Data'[Customer ID])to find the number of UNIQUE customers we use

-= DISTINCTCOUNT('Databel - Data'[Customer ID]) Number of Customers
+Number of Customers = DISTINCTCOUNT('Databel - Data'[Customer ID])

 Data manipulation